 Winter Hiking WhistlerJanuary Winter Hiking WhistlerFebruary Spring Hiking WhistlerMarch Spring Hiking WhistlerApril Spring Hiking WhistlerMay Summer Hiking WhistlerJune Summer Hiking WhistlerJuly Summer Hiking WhistlerAugust Fall Hiking WhistlerSeptember Fall Hiking WhistlerOctober Fall Hiking WhistlerNovember Winter Hiking WhistlerDecember

 Townsend climbed and explored several mountains around Whistler back in 1923, when much of the area remained unexplored.
 Along with his friend Neal Carter, they embarked on a mountaineering expedition that was recorded in detail and expertly photographed.
 Wedge Mountain, the strikingly wedge-shaped mountain next to Blackcomb Mountain was first climbed by them, and the following days they pressed on through unknown glaciers to summit and name Mount James TurnerMount James Turner is the third highest mountain in Garibaldi Provincial Park at 2703 metres(8868 feet).
 It is only surpassed by Wedge Mountain at 2892 metres(9488 feet) and Wedge's neighbour Mount Weart 2835 metres(9301 feet).
 Mount James Turner is quite a remote mountain in Garibaldi Park and takes about 8 hours to reach it from Wedge Mountain.
-Remarkably, this expedition was documented by Charles Townsend and photographed by Neal Carter.
+Remarkably, this expedition was documented by both Townsend and Carter, as well as photographed by Carter.
 Despite the largely uncharted terrain which involved bushwhacking, large creek crossings, treacherous, unknown mountains and numerous glacier crossings, the story reads as a relatively mild walk in the woods.
 Certainly they were extremely tough, skilled and fearless mountaineers that had a love of exploring mountains that is inspiring to read.
 Hearing the word for word account gives you the beautiful sense that you are with them on their journey through these mountains as they were first climbed.
 Charles Townsend wrote two articles about their two week expedition in the BC Mountaineer newsletter.
 The first in October 1923 with the title, 'Trip to Wedge Mountain and Mt.
 Turner'.
 The second, 'Fitzsimmons Creek Mountains', was printed in November 1923.
-His articles are shown below in italics.
+His articles are shown below in bold.
 Neal Carter's photographs have been added to the article as well as dates and headings to clarify where they were on each day.
 Neal Carter's black and white photos have been partially colorized to enhance their appearance.

 Charles Townsend's 1923 BC Mountaineer Articles